 We are always looking for talented graduate students and postdoctoral fellows to join the lab.
 For more information about possible projects or rotations, please contact David (David.Weinberg [at] ucsf.edu).

-April 30, 2015: Bettie Osuna passes her qualifying exam and officially becomes a PhD candidate - congrats!
+April 30, 2015: Bettie Osuna passes her qualifying exam and officially becomes a PhD candidate in the UCSF Tetrad Program - congrats!